Treatment for Codependency

 What Causes Codependency?

-When looking at causation for codependency, it is important to understand that codependency exists on a spectrum.
+When looking at what causes codependency, it is important to understand that it exists on a spectrum.
 We all have, at one point or another, experienced some of the symptoms of codependency.
 For some, these symptoms are minimal and do not cause great distress.
 For others, codependency blossoms into a problematic or even debilitating issue.

 What are Behaviors, Characteristics, and Signs That Someone is Co-Dependent?

-The behaviors, characteristics, and signs that someone is co-dependent vary from person to person and relationship to relationship.
+The behaviors, characteristics, and signs that someone is co-dependent vary from person to person.
 What these relationships share is a lack of balance between involved parties and difficulty with communication and emotions.
 Co-Dependents Anonymous (CoDA), breaks codependency down into several areas: denial, low self-esteem, compliance, control, and avoidance.
 Within each of these areas, there are numerous behaviors and characteristics that may indicate a codependent relationship.
 Some behaviors include:

-• Avoiding any type of intimacy, be it physical, emotional, or sexual.
+• Avoiding intimacy, whether it’s physical, emotional, or sexual

-• Accepting others’ criticisms and put downs, believing they are deserved.
+• Accepting others’ criticisms and believing they are deserved

 The Connection Between Codependency and Addiction